Greginkansas/-openhab-openhab1wiki/Security.md

 [Here is a guide] (https://gist.github.com/dfraser/e5710fb84c6d35aa0743) for using [Let's Encrypt] (https://letsencrypt.org) with openHAB.

+### Reverse Proxy

+If you place a reverse proxy adding SSL in front of OpenHAB, make sure to either connect it to the OpenHAB HTTPS URI or pass an additional `X-Forwarded-Proto` header.
+This makes sure Jetty is aware the user accesses OpenHAB through an secured connection.
+Failure to do so will result in broken API access.

+Add this next to the `proxy_pass` line for nginx:

+    proxy_set_header X-Forwarded-Proto $scheme;

+For Apache, add this to your `<VirtualHost>` block:

+    RequestHeader set X-Forwarded-Proto "https" env=HTTPS

 ## Authentication

 In order to activate Authentication one has to have the following parameters to the openHAB start command line.
 This may already be done by default.